Understanding Your Cholesterol Test Results

 The results of cholesterol testing can be confusing.
 WebMD explains the difference between HDL, LDL, and triglyceride levels.

 Eat more vegetables, fruits, and whole grains.
-The dietary fiber in these foods helps lower “bad” LDL cholesterol -- one of the main contributors to heart attack and stroke.
+The fiber in these foods helps lower “bad” LDL cholesterol.
 Put these on your plate with every meal to reach these daily amounts: At least 5 cups of fruits and vegetables and three 1-ounce servings of whole grains a day.

-Eat more legumes (beans), seeds, and nuts.
-Your weekly target: 4 servings of either nuts, seeds, or legumes such as black beans, garbanzos or lentils.
+Eat more beans, legumes (like lentils), seeds, and nuts.
+Your weekly target: 4 servings of either nuts, seeds, or legumes such as black beans, garbanzos (also called chickpeas), or lentils.

-Eat fish that are high in omega-3 fatty acids, including albacore tuna, salmon, or sardines.
-This fat is a powerful defender against heart attack and stroke.
+Eat fish that are high in omega-3 fatty acids, including albacore tuna, salmon, and sardines.
 Omega-3s seem to lower triglycerides, fight plaque in your arteries, lower blood pressure, and reduce your risk of abnormal heart rhythms.

 Feed your body regularly.
 When you skip a meal, you’re more likely to overeat later.
 For some people, eating 5 to 6 mini-meals works best to limit calories, help control blood sugars, and regulate metabolism.
 For others, 3 meals a day works better, since extra meals can trigger overeating.
 See which approach works for you.

 Experiment with new flavors.
 Try using dried herbs and spices instead of salt, which can drive up your blood pressure.
 For chicken, try using rosemary, garlic, or sage.
 For fish, try dill or tarragon.
-Try vinegars – from balsamic to rice vinegar, to add zest to ho-hum food.
+Vinegars are another way to liven up ho-hum food.